 Float fishing rig

-Thank you for visiting the Sumsion gardens lake Fishing Guide.
-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
+Images of fish supplied VFA and DEPI.
+All other photos and videos shown on the Sumsion Gardens Lake Fishing Guide page are Fishing Mad originals.
+Thank you for visiting the Sumsion Gardens Lake Fishing Guide.
+If you believe this location guide is missing key information or requires corrections, please email our team at enquiries@fishingmad.com.au with specific details.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you